 - Chemical Compatibility: Materials must endure the specified chemicals and fluids for the particular application.

-- Thermal Stability: Materials must retain their properties within normal operating ranges for the application, with respect to temperature.
+- Thermal Stability: Materials must retain their properties within normal operating ranges for the application, with regard to temperature.

 - Mechanical Strength: Each component must be able to withstand the mechanical stresses during the operation of the pump.